laurawpaaby/NLP23_exam_BERT/README.md

 To execute this step, run the [`IG/IG_pretrained.ipynb`](https://github.com/laurawpaaby/NLP23_exam_BERT/blob/main/IG/IG_pretrained.ipynb).

 ### Step 3.1: IG from nb-BERT-large Post Fine-tuning
 We extract the _Integrated Gradients_ from the nb-BERT-large model post fine-tuning.
-Thus, the at checkpoint-174 is loaded and used for the extraction.
+Thus, the model at checkpoint-174 is loaded and used for the extraction.
 To execute this step, run the [`IG/IG_nbl_FT.ipynb`](https://github.com/laurawpaaby/NLP23_exam_BERT/blob/main/IG/IG_nbl_FT.ipynb).

 ### Step 3.2: IG Differentials